Miguel Cabrera shares 'bottom line' reality for Detroit Tigers, worst team in the AL

 But that's not his priority right now.

-"I don't really know what to say," Cabrera said Sunday.
+"I don't really know what to say," Cabrera said before Sunday's series finale vs. the Houston Astros.
 "It was nice to see my name with theirs, but at the same time, I'm focused right now on winning games.
 We've been losing too many games, and right now it doesn't matter."

 HAPPY MOTHER'S DAY: How one mom put two sons into the Tigers' system